 Non-Clay, Low-Dust Litters

 Try one of these litters if your cat doesn’t like clay, or you can’t handle any clay dust

-Some cats, and even their people, will require special litters.
-This is particularly true if your cat or anyone in your home has a breathing condition like asthma, but there are other conditions and living situations that will necessitate special litters.
-Below are three common conditions/scenarios where special litters might be needed.
+Some cats, and even their people, will require special litter.
+This is particularly true if your cat or anyone in your home has a breathing condition like asthma, but there are other conditions and living situations that will necessitate special litter.
+Below are three common conditions/scenarios where special litter might be needed.

 Best Litters for Cats with Asthma